Hope Rugo

-In 2014 Rugo chaired the advisory panel of OncLive's "Giants of Cancer Care" award program.
+In 2014 Dr.Rugo chaired the advisory panel of OncLive's "Giants of Cancer Care" award program.

-Rugo was lead investigator on research that investigated the hair-preserving properties of cold caps for patients undergoing chemotherapy.
+Dr.Rugo was lead investigator on research that investigated the hair-preserving properties of cold caps for patients undergoing chemotherapy.

 Along with her studies she is also an active clinician who gives lectures locally as well as internationally and nationally.

+In 2025, Dr.Rugo was named division chief of breast medical oncology for City of Hope, a cancer treatment and research group.